Concrete Home

-Autoclaved aerated concrete, or AAC, is made with fine aggregates, cement, and an expansion agent that causes the fresh mixture to rise like bread dough.
-In fact, this type of concrete contains 80% air.
+Autoclaved aerated concrete (AAC) is made with fine aggregates, cement, and an expansion agent that causes the fresh mixture to rise like bread dough.
+In fact, this type of concrete contains 80 percent air.
 In the factory where it is made, the material is molded and cut into precisely dimensioned units.

-Wall opening with temporary supportCured blocks or panels of AAC are joined with thin bed mortar.
+AAC_wall_openingCured blocks or panels of autoclaved aerated concrete are joined with thin bed mortar.
 Components can be used for walls, floors, and roofs.
 The lightweight material offers excellent sound and thermal insulation, and like all cement-based materials, is strong and fire resistant.
 In order to be durable, AAC requires some type of applied finish, such as a polymer-modified stucco, natural or manufactured stone, or siding.

-Key aspects of AAC, whether designing or building with it, are described at the links below:
+Key aspects of AAC, whether designing or building with it, are described below:

 Advantages

-• electrical chaseAAC combines insulation and structural capability in one material for walls, floors, and roofs.
-Its light weight/cellular properties make it easy to cut, shave, and shape, accept nails and screws readily, and allow it to be routed to create chases for electrical conduits and small-diameter plumbing runs.
+• AAC_chaseAutoclaved aerated concrete combines insulation and structural capability in one material for walls, floors, and roofs.
+Its light weight/cellular properties make it easy to cut, shave, and shape, accept nails and screws readily, and allow it to be routed to create chases for electrical conduits and smaller-diameter plumbing runs.
 This gives it design and construction flexibility, and the ability to make easy adjustments in the field.

 • Durability and dimensional stability.
 A cement-based material, AAC resists water, rot, mold, mildew, and insects.
 Units are precisely shaped and conform to tight tolerances.

-• Fire resistance is excellent, with 8 in. thick AAC achieving a 4-hr rating (actual performance exceeds that and meets test requirements for up to 8 hr).
+• Fire resistance is excellent, with eight inch thick AAC achieving a four-hour rating (actual performance exceeds that and meets test requirements for up to eight hours).
 And because it is noncombustible, it will not burn or give off toxic fumes.

 • The light weight means that R-values for AAC are comparable to conventional frame walls, but they have higher thermal mass, provide air tightness, and as just noted, are not combustible.
 That light weight also gives a high sound reduction for privacy, both from outside noises and from other rooms when used as interior partition walls.